Advance Auto Parts (NYSE:AAP) PT Raised to $215.00

-Advance Auto Parts (NYSE:AAP) had its price objective hoisted by equities research analysts at Morgan Stanley from $195.00 to $215.00 in a report released on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-Morgan Stanley’s target price suggests a potential upside of 10.88% from the company’s previous close.
+Advance Auto Parts (NYSE:AAP) had its target price upped by Raymond James from $175.00 to $215.00 in a research note released on Wednesday morning, The Fly reports.
+Raymond James currently has an outperform rating on the stock.

-Several other equities research analysts also recently weighed in on AAP.
-Wedbush raised their price target on Advance Auto Parts from $180.00 to $210.00 and gave the stock an “outperform” rating in a report on Friday, April 16th.
-The Goldman Sachs Group raised their price target on Advance Auto Parts from $142.00 to $157.00 and gave the stock a “sell” rating in a report on Tuesday, February 16th.
-Raymond James raised their price target on Advance Auto Parts from $175.00 to $215.00 and gave the stock an “outperform” rating in a report on Wednesday.
-Stephens raised their price objective on Advance Auto Parts from $175.00 to $180.00 and gave the stock an “equal weight” rating in a research note on Friday, March 26th.
-Finally, Atlantic Securities upgraded Advance Auto Parts from an “underweight” rating to a “neutral” rating and set a $175.00 price objective for the company in a research note on Monday, March 1st.
-Three investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and twelve have issued a buy rating to the company.
-Advance Auto Parts currently has a consensus rating of “Hold” and a consensus price target of $171.78.
+A number of other equities analysts also recently weighed in on AAP.
+Stephens lifted their target price on shares of Advance Auto Parts from $175.00 to $180.00 and gave the stock an equal weight rating in a research note on Friday, March 26th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on shares of Advance Auto Parts in a research note on Monday, March 15th.
+They set a buy rating and a $193.00 target price for the company.
+Wells Fargo & Company lifted their target price on shares of Advance Auto Parts from $185.00 to $200.00 and gave the stock an equal weight rating in a research note on Monday, April 19th.
+Citigroup began coverage on shares of Advance Auto Parts in a report on Monday, March 15th.
+They issued a buy rating and a $193.00 price target for the company.
+Finally, Wedbush raised their price target on shares of Advance Auto Parts from $180.00 to $210.00 and gave the stock an outperform rating in a report on Friday, April 16th.
+Three investment analysts have rated the stock with a sell rating, seven have issued a hold rating and thirteen have issued a buy rating to the company.
+The company presently has a consensus rating of Hold and a consensus target price of $179.30.

 Advance Auto Parts, Inc provides automotive replacement parts, accessories, batteries, and maintenance items for domestic and imported cars, vans, sport utility vehicles, and light and heavy duty trucks.
 The company offers battery accessories; belts and hoses; brakes and brake pads; chassis and climate control parts; clutches and drive shafts; engines and engine parts; exhaust systems and parts; hub assemblies; ignition components and wires; radiators and cooling parts; starters and alternators; and steering and alignment parts.